hidyg/sae_finance/README.md

 Le, L., Patterson, A., & White, M. (2018).
 Supervised autoencoders: Improving generalization performance with unsupervised regularizers.
 Advances in neural information processing systems, 31, 107-117.

+## A Note on the Hidden Representation Extraction

+Note that the specific architectures can induce sign flips from the 'hidden representation of interest' to the supervision variable.
+This is due to the last linear map.
+When extracting the hidden representations, the
+'predict_H' - function takes care of reconciling the signs of the hidden representations with the supervisions.